codedecks-in/LeetCode-Solutions/README.md

 Got stuck in a LeetCode question?
 <br>
 This repository consists of the solutions of the problems from LeetCode platform.
-If you want to contribute, please create a pull request.
+If you want to contribute, please create a [Pull Request](https://github.com/codedecks-in/LeetCode-Solutions/blob/master/PULL_REQUEST_TEMPLATE).

 * There are new LeetCode questions every week.
 I'll keep updating for full summary and better solutions.
 * For more challenging problem solutions, you can also see our [HackerRank-Solutions](https://github.com/codedecks-in/HackerRank-Solutions), [ProjectEuler](https://github.com/codedecks-in/ProjectEuler-Solutions) repositories.